Your child is 16 to 19 or stops studying

 The exemption can be permanent or temporary.
 Temporary exemptions can be for up to 12 months.
 We review these before the exemption period ends.

 To check if your child is exempt, call the Families line.

 Depending on your circumstances you or your child may be eligible for other payments.

 Payments your child can get if your FTB stops

 If you stop getting FTB, your child may get a payment in their own right.
-They may be able to get payments from us to help with:
+They may be able to get payments from us to help with any of the following: